How to Use Dropbox to Mirror Folders in Windows 11, 10, 8, 7

 Method 1: Dropbox sync any folders in Windows

 To mirror local folders to Dropbox in Windows 11/10/8/7, you can follow the steps below:

 1. Download Dropbox app, install, and sign in it.

-3. Click Dropbox from the left pane to open the Dropbox folder on your computer.
+- You can also click Not now.
+In the pop-up window, click Continue to Dropbox.
+It will open the Dropbox folder on your computer.
 Copy and paste or drag and drop the files/folders you want to sync into the Dropbox folder.
 The client will automatically sync them to dropbox.com.

 Method 2: Mirror folders to Dropbox with a free tool

 AOMEI Backupper Standard, the best free backup software for Windows 11/10/8.1/8/7/Vista/XP, can also help you mirror folders to Dropbox, and it can do much more.
 Following are its main features in regard to sync:

 Basic Sync: if you add or edit files in the source directory, the same changes will happen in the destination directory.
 You can choose to sync deletions as well.